jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 ## For Next Time

-You now have a working in memory database that multiple clients can connect to and keep their data in sync.
-You saw how to build simple parsers with Nom and how the Tokio stack helps you define codecs for encoding and decoding data, protocols for defining how requests and responses are sent between clients and servers, and services for processing requests and returning responses.
+You now have a working in memory database that can be embedded or run as a server where multiple clients can connect and keep their data in sync.
+You saw how to build simple parsers with Nom and how the Tokio stack helps you define codecs for encoding and decoding data, protocols for defining how requests and responses are structured, and services for processing requests and returning responses.

 This program is still far from complete.
 One major issue that is that the data is only persisted as long as the server is running.
 Every restart of the application loses all data.
 This might be ok for some caching applications, but if we want